JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “What is that?” my dad said as he brought a plate of food to my room.
 “It’s a new game,” I said as I passed the flyer over to him to check out.
 He looked it over and said, “$29?
 That’s expensive!”
 I simply shrugged in response and left it at that.

 Pretty sure my dad expected me to ask him for money to buy the game, but I didn’t ask him.
-Saving up money was not a strong point for me at that time and I alredy hit him up for advances on my allowance a lot already during the summer.
+Saving up money was not a strong point for me at that time and I already hit him up for advances on my allowance a lot already during the summer.

 ***

 The next Monday, when I headed into school I showed the flyer to some friends.
-“I need to pratice if I want to win that contest,” I said.
+“I need to practice if I want to win that contest,” I said.
 And they agreed as they looked over the flyer.

 “That game looks cool!” said one friend who had an Atari 800.
 “How about this: Let’s go 50/50 on the game,” he said.
 “What do you mean?”
 I asked.
 “Well, I pay $15 and you pay $15 and we can copy the game anyway so just let me have a copy.”